superReal/srunit/README.md

 ### Testing OXID Extensions

 When it comes to extending OXID core classes (e.g. oxArticle) you might need to test whether your implementation is correct or not.
-In case you don't need to have the whole OXID stack to test your implementation, you can mock just the _parent class by doing this:
+In case you don't need to have the whole OXID stack to test your implementation, you can mock just the `_parent` class by doing this:

-    $mock = Factory::createParentClass('\SrMyExtensionOxArticle')->getMock();
+    $mock = Factory::createParentClass('\SrMyExtensionOxArticle_parent')->getMock();

 Be aware that this call will actually define a class `SrMyExtensionOxArticle_parent` with the behaviour you will apply on it.

 Meaning: After the initial instantiation the class it will have the same behaviour for the whole PHP process.
 Whenever you'll create a new instance, you will get the same results.
-When you need different behaviour for different tests you have to run your tests in isolation.
+When you need different behaviour for different tests you have to run your tests in isolation by adding the following annotation to your test method:

+    /**
+     * @runInSeparateProcess
+     */
+    public function testInSeparateProcess()
+    {
+        // ...
+    }

 ### Integration Tests with Usage of OXID-Factory